 During this period of non-enrollment, international students must apply for “In Progress” status and are registered in a Continued Practical Training course (0 credit, "P/NP").
 This course, used by the College to confirm that the training is continuing, requires a “Pass” (“P”) each semester in order for the student to remain in the program.
 The fee for "In Progress" status for International MEET students is $500 (subject to change).
 For more information, contact the international student advisor in the Division of Student Life.

 Special Non-Degree Student Status

-Students can be considered non-matriculated for up to two semesters; at that time, students must apply for formal admission to a specific program.
+Students taking courses for credit can be considered non-matriculated for up to two terms; at that time, students must apply for formal admission to a specific program.
 Contact the Office of Graduate Admission for additional information.